Paramount Global (PARA) versus Its Competitors Head to Head Comparison

 Paramount Global has higher revenue and earnings than its competitors.
 Paramount Global is trading at a higher price-to-earnings ratio than its competitors, indicating that it is currently more expensive than other companies in its industry.

 62.8% of Paramount Global shares are owned by institutional investors.
 Comparatively, 46.6% of shares of all “Television broadcasting stations” companies are owned by institutional investors.
-0.4% of Paramount Global shares are owned by insiders.
-Comparatively, 8.5% of shares of all “Television broadcasting stations” companies are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.
+0.4% of Paramount Global shares are owned by company insiders.
+Comparatively, 8.5% of shares of all “Television broadcasting stations” companies are owned by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.

 Profitability